SkylineCommunications/ChatOps-Extensions/CustomCommandExamples/README.md

 #### Output an Adaptive Card with Buttons

-1. First make sure that you fill in the organization ID and DMS ID in the Automation script named '*Adaptive Card Output Example with buttons*'.
+1. Fill in the organization ID and DMS ID in the Automation script named '*Adaptive Card Output Example with buttons*'.
 You can find these IDs in the URL by opening the DMS overview in the [Admin app](https://admin.dataminer.services).
 An example is provided in the Automation script.

 2. In Teams, execute the command '*run Adaptive Card Output Example with buttons*' and click the '*Run*' button in the response.